oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-profile-tests.md

       "remediations": [
         {
           "category": "no_fix_planned",
           "details": "These products are end-of-life.
-Therefore, no fix will be provided.", "group_ids": [
+Therefore, no fix will be← provided.",
+          "group_ids": [
             "CSAFGID-0001"
           ]